 “What should the sleeping arrangements be in a ménage-à-trois?
-Is it polite to read while two people have sex beside you?”
-Adam Thirlwell
+Is it polite to read while two people have sex beside you?” —Adam Thirlwell

 We know, then, that sometimes love is like happiness in its ability to increase our resources and spread additional care and love to people around us.
 What we do not know yet is whether polyamory is typically beneficial in increasing the extent of love.

-It is hard to measure the extent of romantic love as it is determined by various factors, such as romantic intensity (momentary peak of passionate, often sexual, desire), romantic profundity (enduring positive attitudes expressed, e.g. in intimacy and closeness), and length of relationship.
-We may call the combination of these factors, “romantic robustness” (Ben-Ze’ev, 2019).
-Our question is whether polyamory, enhances romantic robustness.
+It is hard to measure the extent of romantic love as it is determined by various factors, such as romantic intensity (momentary peak of passionate, often sexual, desire), romantic profundity (enduring positive attitudes expressed, e.g., in intimacy and closeness), and length of relationship.
+We may call the combination of these factors “romantic robustness” (Ben-Ze’ev, 2019).
+Our question is whether polyamory enhances romantic robustness.

-Loving two people at the same time clearly increases overall romantic intensity, which is highly dependent on change.
+Loving two people at the same time clearly increases the overall romantic intensity, which is highly dependent on change.
 The change involved in having a new partner certainly increases one’s sexual desire.
-This is the “Coolidge Effect," in which people (males so more than females) enjoy greater sexual arousal when facing a new partner compared with facing their familiar one.
+This is the “Coolidge Effect," in which people (males more so than females) enjoy greater sexual arousal when facing a new partner compared with facing their familiar one.

-The greater intensity in polyamorous relationships, which is most evident when meeting a new partner is described as the “New Relationship Energy” (NRE) stage.
-In this stage, which is a kind of infatuation with the new partner, everything seems wonderful and people feel that the world is opening for them; they feel more creative and energized about their projects and personal relationships (Barker, 2018; Sheff, 2014).
+The greater intensity in polyamorous relationships, which is most evident when meeting a new partner, is described as the “New Relationship Energy” (NRE) stage.
+In this stage, which is a kind of infatuation with the new partner, everything seems wonderful, and people feel that the world is opening for them; they feel more creative and energized about their projects and personal relationships (Barker, 2018; Sheff, 2014).

-However, such additional new energy is often divided unevenly: the new partner receives the lion’s share of the individual’s sexual energy in a way that would even decrease the amount the current partner has received so far.
+However, such additional new energy is often divided unevenly: The new partner receives the lion’s share of the individual’s sexual energy in a way that would even decrease the amount the current partner has received so far.
 Here, although we have more butter, the current partner may well get less of it.
 Moreover, as in the case of infatuation, the duration of the stage of NRE is relatively brief, about a year or so, after which the issue of limited (though not fixed) romantic energy becomes even more acute.

 The relationship between polyamory and romantic profundity is multifaceted, mainly because profound love requires investing a lot of quality time.
 Whereas time decreases emotional intensity, time enhances emotional profundity.
 Accordingly, it is natural to assume that having a few romantic partners considerably reduces the quality time available for each.
 Nonetheless, polyamory increases complexity, which underlies romantic profundity.
 There is no doubt that polyamorous relationships are more complex than monogamous ones.
 Living in such circumstances requires a profound understanding of the other partners.